hapijs/jwt/API.md

   - `keys` - Object or array of objects containing the key method to be used for jwt verification.
 The keys object can be expressed in many ways.
 See [keys option examples](#keys-option-examples) for a handful of ways to express this option.
 ##### keys

-There are many ways you can do keys and here is an extensive list of all of those key options
+There are many ways you can do keys and here is an extensive list of all the key options.
 ###### HMAC algorithms

 You can do HMAC algorithms a couple of different ways.
 You can do it either like: